antoinemartin/autocloud/docs/getting-started/2-gitops-setup.md

 ## Fork the repository

+### On github.com

-If you don't plan to make your repository private, fork the public [Autocloud repository:material-open-in-new:]{:target="\_blank"} into your own account or
+If you plan to keep your repository public, fork the public [Autocloud repository:material-open-in-new:]{:target="\_blank"} into your own account or
 organization: